Bad Blood into Good After Bone Marrow Transplant

 "You spend a couple of hours at the hospital and after that, you've saved someone's life.
 It's a pretty good bargain."

 Kevin received his transplant on March 11, 2015.
 Kevin considers this his new birthday—a date he celebrates each year.

 "When you get a condition like this, you never know what comes next," says Kevin.
-On his first transplant "birthday," Kevin and Stephanie decided to quit their jobs, give up their apartment, and travel the world—but not before making a musical contribution to raise awareness about the importance of bone marrow donation.
+On his first transplant "birthday," Kevin and Stephanie decided to quit their jobs, give up their apartment, and travel the world.

 Kevin's goal these days is to help spread the message that bone marrow donation saves lives.